Strategic Partnerships and Relationships

 NTU and the Nottingham Playhouse have a mutually beneficial partnership, which helps benefit not only students, staff and academics, but has a wider reaching community impact too.
 The efforts of both institutes adds to the rich and varied cultural experiences that are available in the City.
 The Partnership has agreed to collaborate on the following areas: developing people, solving challenges and enriching society.

 Recent activity has had a focus around diversity within the sector, both in terms of engaging a broad range of students to consider careers in the arts and wider creative industries as well as how to attract more diverse audiences to the Playhouse.
 This has been supported by work based learning opportunities in a wide range of disciplines including arts, design, business, social sciences, technical production and data analytics as well as live briefs and voluntary opportunities.
-NTU also sponsor a production at the Playhouse, this year being ‘One Night in Miami’, and work in partnership to offer the Playhouse Prize to one talented student.
+NTU also sponsor a production at the Playhouse, this year being ‘One Night in Miami’, hosting an event to engage students with the Playhouse's creative team.
+The partnership has also been able to offer the Playhouse Prize to one talented student.

 Future collaborative work will continue making the arts accessible to all and providing real world experience on productions.
 This will allow NTU to continue providing industry-ready graduates.
 NTU and the Playhouse will also work in partnership on exciting research projects, such as exploring low carbon and sustainability research.